Centre Steer: Present day status

 It is not known if the Centre Steer prototype still exists.
-Many people, including most of the original design team believe it was broken up shortly after production of the final Series I design started in 1948.
+Many people, including most of the original design team, believe it was broken up shortly after production of the final Series I design started in 1948.
 Others say it was rescued and remains in some isolated farmyard barn waiting to be discovered.
 The discovery of the Centre Steer remains a 'Holy Grail' to many Land Rover enthusiasts.
-New research has revealed that the final Land Rover design was well advanced by early December 1947 leaving the Centre Steer for use in publicity photographs that were used in the first sales brochure, though heavily air brushed to look like the production vehicle.
+New research has revealed that the final Land Rover design was well advanced by early December 1947.
+The Centre Steer was left for use in publicity photographs that were used in the first sales brochure, though heavily air brushed to look like the production vehicle.

-In 2004/5, a Land Rover enthusiast in the United Kingdom, Mr. Bill Hayfield, constructed a replica centre-steer vehicle after much study of remaining photographs of the original.
+In 2004, a Land Rover enthusiast in the United Kingdom, Mr. Bill Hayfield, constructed a replica centre-steer vehicle after much study of remaining photographs of the original.
 The fully working vehicle demonstrated both the practicalities and drawbacks to the novel design.
-The replica used exactly the same engine and gearbox, and the necessities of building such a vehicle in a home workshop also pointed towards ways the Rover company would have built their vehicle without complex pressing and cutting machinery- such as the creation of curves on the bodywork by cutting slots in a straight sheet, applying pressure to the metal, allowing it to bend at an angle allowed by the expansion slots, then welding up the slots to form a solid, strong body panel.
-Many previously speculated on the feasibility of constructing a centrally-mounted steering system.
+The replica used exactly the same engine and gearbox.
+The necessities of building such a vehicle in a home workshop also pointed towards ways the Rover company would have built their vehicle without complex pressing and cutting machinery-such as the creation of curves on the bodywork by cutting slots in a straight sheet, applying pressure to the metal, allowing it to bend at an angle allowed by the expansion slots, then welding up the slots to form a solid, strong body panel.
+Many previously speculated on the feasibility of constructing a centrally mounted steering system.
 Mr. Hayfield simply ran a chain drive from the steering column in the centre to the steering relay mounted under the left-hand wing, as used on the Jeep.
-The rest of the steering system was also the Jeep's re-circulating ball/trackrod system.
+The rest of the steering system was also the Jeep's recirculating ball and trackrod system.